Saul Horowitz Jr.: HRH Construction

 In 1954, Horowitz joined his family's company, HRH Construction.
 He became executive vice president in 1958, president in 1965, and chairman in 1972.
 He led the company alongside his cousin Richard Ravitch, with Horowitz focusing on construction related issues while Ravitch, an attorney, worked on financing and government relations.
 Under their leadership, HRH built the Waterside Plaza, Trump International Hotel and Tower, and 945 Madison Avenue, and began work on the Citigroup Center and Manhattan Plaza.
 In 1975, Horowitz was awarded Engineering News-Record 's award of excellence.

 Other work

 Horowitz was a director of Mount Sinai Hospital and Consolidated Cigar, campaign chairman for the Federation of Jewish Philanthropies, member of the Republican National Finance Committee, and president of the Associated General Contractors of America.
 He was a member of the Scarsdale, New York board of education from 1964 to 1965, a member of the village board of trustees from 1965 to 1969, and mayor of Scarsdale from 1969 to 1971.

 Death

-On June 24, 1975, Horowitz was returning home from a Associated General Contractors of America meeting in New Orleans on Eastern Air Lines Flight 66, which crashed on approach at John F. Kennedy International Airport.
+On June 24, 1975, Horowitz was returning home from an Associated General Contractors of America meeting in New Orleans on Eastern Air Lines Flight 66, which crashed on approach at John F. Kennedy International Airport.
 The accident killed 113 of the 124 people on board, including Horowitz.